ttys3/sourcegraph/internal/database/schema.codeintel.md

 **dump_id**: The identifier of the associated dump in the lsif_uploads table (state=completed).

 **identifier**: The moniker identifier.

+**num_locations**: The number of locations stored in the data field.

+**schema_version**: The schema version of this row - used to determine presence and encoding of data.

 **scheme**: The moniker scheme.